 Ingredients for Cornmeal Tortillas

 50g (1.7oz) of vegetable oil (4tbsp)

 100-120ml of water

-3. Divide the dough into 10 equal parts and roll each one of them to the desired size (Use flour for rolling).
+3. Divide the dough into 10 equal parts and roll each one into the desired size using flour to prevent sticking.

-4. Cook on the very hot pan until golden brown on both sides.
+4. Cook the tortillas in a very hot pan until they are golden brown on both sides.

 2 medium-size red onions, diced